 - Cook for about 5 minutes more.
 All shells should be open.
 If a shell doesn’t open, discard.

 - Add Cherry Tomatoes and the Pernod.
 Stir well.
 Serve immediately with sliced French Bread.

-Cook Street Mussels in White Wine Pernod Broth …They’re what’s for Dinner.
+Steamed Mussels With White Wine Pernod Broth …They’re what’s for Dinner.